 Great For: date nights, adults, potheads

 Not So Great For: the easily offended, children, Hasbro

 What else should I watch?

 In case you don't like the sound of Ted then maybe try some of these other comedies - hopefully these will tickle your funny bone instead.
-Date Night (4) is a romantic farce featuring Steve Carell and Tina Fey which I enjoyed a lot while The Hangover (5) is every bit as bawdy as Ted but features an ingenious plot device of people retracing their previous steps inch by torturous inch during a drunken night of debauchery in Las Vegas.
-It's easily done...
+Date Night is a serviceable romantic farce featuring Steve Carell and Tina Fey which I enjoyed while The Hangover is every bit as bawdy as Ted but features an ingenious plot device of people retracing their previous steps inch by torturous inch during a drunken night of debauchery in Las Vegas.
+It's easily done.

 For something much more cerebral, In The Loop is a political comedy featuring enough bad language to sink the Bismarck or why not stick with MacFarlane's long-time nemesis - The Simpsons Movie is still an enjoyable outing although it's nothing like as edgy as MacFarlane's shows.